Steve Ross (basketball)

 Stephen Douglas Ross (born November 10, 1980) is a Canadian former professional basketball player.

 Professional career

 Ross signed with Donar (then known as GasTerra Flames after their sponsor) of the Dutch Basketball League (DBL) in 2009.
 He was a part of the league winning squad in 2010 and won the NBB Cup in 2011.

 In the 2011–12 season, Ross played in Romania for SCM CSU Craiova.
-In the 2012–13 season he played for another Romanian club, U Mobitelco Cluj.
+In the 2012–13 season he played for another Romanian club, U-Mobitelco Cluj-Napoca.

 He signed with Belgian team Excelsior Brussels, that was preparing for its first Ethias League season in history for the 2013–14 season.

 National team career

 Ross played for the Canada national team and played at the 2002 FIBA World Championship, held in Indianapolis.
 He played in three games, and scored 17 points in a classification round win against Lebanon.